 When I'm in "blackout," I have zero thoughts about my setup or stroke.
 I'm not even thinking about speed.
 There's no challenge in my stance, no body parts pushing for position.
 I just step in and I'm immediately comfortable.
 All I see is the arc of a putt with enhanced clarity.
 Say, the gentle swoop of a 12-footer that breaks a foot.
 The blur of the ball's path and that path alone burns in my mind—nothing else.
 My stroke is simply a reaction to make that path come alive, to come to be, with the roll of the ball.

 Now all that might sound goofy.
 It's a hard thing to explain.
 What I can state clearly is, I'm not always in blackout, as much as I wish I were.
 And as effortless as I might make it out to be, it takes work and preparation to get in that mode.
 I make no guarantees, but I can show you how I've been able to get there.
-Maybe you can, too. —With Max Adler
+Maybe you can, too. —By Jordan Spieth, with Max Adler

 When I read a putt, it's anything but blackout.
 I'm paying sharp attention.
 It's a three-step process: First, I look from behind the ball to determine the line.
 Second, I walk along the low side of the putt to gauge the speed because it's easier to see the slope.
 Third, I walk behind the cup, where I can then judge the line from another perspective.
 When I'm confident about my read—I know where I want to start the putt and what kind of speed I want to put on the ball—I step in.
 I always walk in from behind square to the line, holding the face of my putter in my left hand lightly like I am in the photo at the top of the page.
 It's my habit.
 Stepping in the same way every time, whatever it is you do, is the one thing you can have total control over if you bother to make the effort.